gigili/RedstoneManager/README.md

 # Have suggestions?

-If you have any suggestions that you think can improve the modpack, open an issue for it and lets have a disucssion about it.
+If you have any suggestions that you think can improve the modpack, open an issue for it and let's have a discussion about it.

 Or join the discord server: https://discord.gg/7maXVvt2c4